Saṁyutta Nikāya 22.1

 Āturo hāyaṁ, gahapati, kāyo aṇḍabhūto pariyonaddho.

-For this body is ailing, trapped in its shell.
+For this body is ailing, swaddled in its shell.

 Yo hi, gahapati, imaṁ kāyaṁ pariharanto muhuttampi ārogyaṁ paṭijāneyya, kimaññatra bālyā?

-If anyone dragging around this body claimed to be healthy even for a minute, what is that but foolishness?
+If anyone dragging around this body claimed to be healthy even for an hour, what is that but foolishness?

 Tasmātiha te, gahapati, evaṁ sikkhitabbaṁ: